quantumui/quantumui/README.md

 Examples: <http://quantumui.org/appdoc/documents/quantumui/index/>.

+**Note** : There is in [icons.js](https://github.com/quantumui/quantumui/blob/master/config/icons.js) under the config folder.
+This file is include all icon configuration options for all components.
+If you use Bootstrap default **glyphicon** add this to your page Or If you want to use Fontawesome, Ionicons or any other icon package, you must customize this icon file.

 ## Features of OuantumUI

 OuantumUI Core is a free and open-source Component set.
 The following table details the widgets and features available in QunatumUI Core.